mm80843/T3.5/docs/Benef/PBN__Benef_1120.md

 ## Articles mentionning this Benefit

 * [The removal of airborne SARS-CoV-2 and other microbial bioaerosols by air filtration on COVID-19 surge units](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_232.md)

+## Name of the Benefit

+Air filtration devices significantly reduce the burden of other microbial bioaerosols, improving overall air quality and reducing the risk of infections.